bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 ### Workspace terminal

-There are several ways how to work with terminal of the the mkdocs-magicspace:
+There are several ways how to work with terminal of the the ansible-terraform workspace:

 - built-it in-browser terminal
 - use terminal provided by in-browser IDE [http://localhost:8025](http://localhost:8025) ([unless other ports are mapped](#multiple-workspaces))